 An orthodontist will perform the first step of treatment, which includes preparing the mouth with braces.
 Your orthodontist will use the braces to apply gentle and steady pressure to strategically move the surrounding teeth into their new positions and create a space for the impacted tooth.
-Dr. Nedbalski or Dr. Chai will perform a minor surgical procedure to expose the impacted tooth.
+Dr. Nedbalski, Dr. Chai, or Dr. Luter will perform a minor surgical procedure to expose the impacted tooth.
 An orthodontic bracket is bonded to the tooth, and the orthodontist will use the small chain attached to ensure the tooth grows into the right position in the mouth.

 Your oral surgeon will discuss your options for anesthesia for the surgical procedure during your consultation.
 Many times, local anesthetic and IV sedation are used.

 If your child has an impacted tooth and has been referred for treatment, we encourage you to call Boulder Oral Surgery.
 We have two practices located in Boulder and Longmont for our patients’ convenience.
-Our board-certified oral surgeons, Dr. Nedbalski and Dr. Chai, will create a treatment plan aimed to improve your child’s oral health.
+Our oral surgeons, Dr. Nedbalski, Dr. Chai, and Dr. Luter, will create a treatment plan aimed to improve your child’s oral health.